nickmoreno/lessons-learned-2/the-difference-between-NoSQL-database-types.md

 ==========
 Redis
 -----
-++In practice this looks like caching SQL data tables
+*In practice this looks like caching SQL data tables

-++Example use case is Amazon top seller lists.
+ *Example use case is Amazon top seller lists.

-+++Rather than ping the SQL database 100,000 times per second
+  *Rather than ping the SQL database 100,000 times per second

-+++Maybe Amazon is ok with only updating every minute
+  *Maybe Amazon is ok with only updating every minute

-+++Redis holds/serves the tables
+  *Redis holds/serves the tables

 Big Table
 ---------